teamwrk/hillcss/docs/README.md

 ### 3.4 - [Layout] Spacing / General Helper

 Variable used for vertical and horizontal spacing between `block` or `inline-block` HTMLElements.
-On the other hand, Hillcss has a set of HTML API helper that are enabled in combination with space-helper.
+On the other hand, hillcss has a set of HTML API helper that are enabled in combination with space-helper.

 * **Default** `1.25rem`
 * **Type** Number